lundmikkel/NQueens/README.md

 A nice part of using a BDD library is that a lot of optimisations have already been provided.
 The interface is as responsive as you could expect from a swing program.

 ### Conclusion
+We succeeded to build a working configurator for the nqueens problem that satisfies our requirements using the provided tools.

 It has been fun to work with the BDD library.
 Eventhough java is so ugly, we actually had a lot of fun building this.

 ### License